xrdocs/8000/_blogs/cisco-8608-architecture.md

 For more understanding on Cisco Silicon One Q200 refer to [Cisco Silicon One Q200-Info](https://www.cisco.com/c/en/us/solutions/collateral/silicon-one/datasheet-c78-744312.html).

 <b>MPA assignment to Cisco Silicon One Q200 in SC</b>
-Cisco 8608 is straightforward in terms of MPA slot positioning where any of the 7 MPA slots can accommodate any MPA variants.
-No MPA slot position restrictions in the chassis due to a “clean SerDes design”.
+Cisco 8608 is straightforward in terms of MPA slot positioning where any of the 8 MPA slots can accommodate any MPA variants.
+There is no MPA slot restrictions in the chassis.

 There is one Q200 in each Switch Card.